I. IS THERE A GOD?

 GREATER THAN ALL THE ENERGY (POWER) THAT EXISTS WITHIN THE UNIVERSE.

-3. This infinite magnitude of ENERGY (POWER) that MUST exist outside of the universe easily satisfies
+3. This infinite magnitude of ENERGY (POWER) that MUST exist outside of the universe easily describes the characteristics of "GOD."

 A super-powerful something exists outside of our universe.